STRAWBERRY PLANT PESTS AND DISEASES

-Cause: This is a particular problem on strawberries especially during hot dry summers.
-Caused by the fungus Sphaerothecia macularis it can also be a problem on other soft fruit such as blackberries and raspberries.
+Causes: This is a particular problem on strawberries especially during hot dry summers.
+Caused by the fungus Sphaerotheca macularis it can also be a problem on other soft fruit such as blackberries and raspberries.

 Symptoms: Strawberry powdery mildew can be recognised by the appearance of powdery, grey-white patches appearing on the undersides of leaves.
-This is accompanied by reddish brown makings on the top side of the leaves which curl upwards along the markings as though suffering form drought.
+This is accompanied by reddish brown markings on the top side of the leaves which curl upwards along the markings as though suffering from drought.
 If the problem is not addressed the fungus can go on to infect both flowers and fruit, ruining the crop.

 Treatments: It is possible to avoid these fungal attacks by planting resistant varieties such as 'Cambridge Favourite and 'Red Gauntlet and by trying to improve air circulation around your plants.
 However if this problem does occur remove and burn all affected plant matter, and in extreme cases you may wish to spray with a copper based fungicide.

 Causes: Grey mould of strawberries is caused by the fungus Botrytis cinerea, which can infect both the flowers and the fruits.
 This can greatly reduce fruit yields and is considered to be one of the most damaging diseases of strawberry cultivation.
 Botrytis is most prevalent during prolonged cool, wet weather during bloom and near harvest.